You can listen here. You can hear my passion and I get to pray aloud with you too!

 My singing can be compared to a deafening coyote howl.

 From the Grand Tetons, to that top of the world feeling you get in the Rocky Mountains, all the way to the blue haze of our Blue Ridge Mountains, I’ve never seen a mountain I didn’t love.

 I understand why the Native Americans still refer to it as Denali, the Great one.
 The name Mt.
 McKinley doesn’t even begin to conjurer it’s majesty and at least Denali begins to go there!
 I digressed.
 Every time I think of my experience at Denali, I always wind up at Psalms 121:1,2.
 The spectacular beauty of Denali points me to a place far more precious than a mesmerizing view.

-It takes to me all the way to the words of another mountain lover From another part of the world
+It takes me all the way to the words of another mountain lover from another part of the world

 And like most musicians, he sang about the things he loved.